 Remove the old saw blade.

 When removing the old blade, you do not need much effort.
-There is a slotted pin on both ends that holds the saw blade in place.
-Squeeze the saw by flexing it and unhook it from both ends.
+A slotted pin on both ends holds the saw blade in place.
+Squeeze the saw by flexing it and unhooking it from both ends.
 The way you take out the saw blade is the same way you install the new saw blade.

 The difference lies in the direction in which the screws are secure.
 Make sure that the saw machine is off to avoid accidents.
 The blade teeth are dangerous hence you need caution.
 They are already facing you, and that is why I advise you to put on gloves.
 Two metal arms hold the blade from both ends of the frame.

 They have thin slots that you insert your blade in.
-That is why you have to loosen the two slots so that the saw blade comes out.
+You must loosen the two slots so that the saw blade comes out.
 You need to apply a bit of force on raising one end of the arm so that it lets the saw blade loose.
-Bear in mind that there are more technical faults on the saw blade that are dangerous.
 Stretch the saw blade as you take it out.
+Bear in mind that there are more dangerous technical faults on the saw blade.
 Some pins protect the saw blade from falling out.
 That is why you have to pull it out.

 Install the new blade

-Before you install your new blade, make sure the blade teeth are facing towards the handle.
+Before installing your new blade, ensure the blade teeth are facing towards the handle.
 Hook the saw blade on and release the pressure you put on the saw so that it snaps back to its original position.
 You tighten the new blade by twisting the handle.
 Some coping saws have knob screws.

 You have to tighten the knob screw.
 Make sure the new blade is not dull, just like the old one.
-Insert the new saw blade into the loosened slots that are on the arms of the frame.
+Insert the new saw blade into the loosened slots on the frame’s arms.
 The teeth have to be outside of the frame.
 Some users prefer buying used tools.
-If you are installing a used blade saw, check the parts that make it.
+If installing a used blade saw, check the parts that make it.
 These include teeth and sharpness.

 Bear in mind that specific blades work with different materials.
-Installing a new saw blade does not mean there is a problem with the old one.
-You may want to switchblades.
+Installing a new saw blade does not mean a problem with the old one.
+You may want to switch blades.
 When installing the new saw blade, do not touch the blade’s teeth using your bare hand.
 That is when protective clothing in heavy-duty gloves comes into play.
 If you do not have one, avoid touching the blade.

 Tighten the new bolt

-To tighten the tension of the blade, you have to turn the handle clockwise.
+You must turn the handle clockwise to tighten the blade’s tension.
 The pins have to be far apart from the saw blade so that you fine-tune the tension.
-There will not be a need to hold the saw blade so that it stays in place.
+There will not be a need to hold the saw blade to stay in place.
 It does not matter if tensioning the blade takes a complete clockwise rotation.

 You have to stretch the blade tight enough to start using it.
 There are coping saws with levers that allow you to adjust the angle of the blade.
 Release the blade tension to use them.
-Turn the levers in your preferred direction that you want the saw blade to face.
+Turn the levers in the direction you want the saw blade to face.
 You now tighten the saw blade.
-Avoid over-tensioning the saw blade as that results in the blade snapping.
+Avoid over-tensioning the saw blade, as that results in the blade snapping.

-Test the blade and make sure you have protection from the small particles made during cutting.
 Under tightening, the saw blade damages the saw tool and injures the operator.
 Overtightening the new bolt also breaks it or causes inaccuracy.
-That is why you have to maintain a standard tension that is neither too tight nor too loose.
+That is why you must maintain a standard tension that is neither too tight nor too loose.
+Test the blade and make sure you have protection from the small particles made during cutting.